Ginsburg missing Supreme Court arguments for 1st time

-The Supreme Court says Justice Ruth Bader Ginsburg is missing arguments for the first time in more than 25 years as she recuperates from cancer surgery last month.
+Justice Ruth Bader Ginsburg is missing arguments for the first time in more than 25 years as she recuperates from cancer surgery last month, the Supreme Court said.

+Ginsburg was not on the bench as the court met Monday to hear arguments.
+It was not clear when she would return to the court, which will hear more cases on Tuesday and Wednesday, and again next week.

-Court spokeswoman Kathy Arberg said Monday the 85-year-old Ginsburg is continuing to recuperate and work from home after doctors removed two cancerous growths from her left lung odn Dec.
+Court spokeswoman Kathy Arberg said the 85-year-old justice is continuing to recuperate and work from home after doctors removed two cancerous growths from her left lung on Dec.
 21.

 Digital Access For Only $0.99